80bots/80bots/README.md

 ### FYI

-`./start.sh` script installs all required app dependencies, configures docker architecture and runs all required services.
+`./start-serveo.sh` or `./start-ngrok.sh` script installs all required app dependencies, configures docker architecture and runs all required services.
+The difference is that serveo runs a tunnel through its unstable resource.
+Ngrok is more reliable and stable in this regard.
-After a local app version is successfully launched in .env file, a dynamic link to tunnels is generated on Serveo.net and these tunnels are launched.
+After a local app version is successfully launched in .env file, a dynamic link to tunnels is generated on specific service (Serveo or Ngrok) and these tunnels are launched.

 As a result of the successful launch of these tunnels, the local project becomes available for public on the web.
 Such a specific deployment is needed for making bots,deployed on AWS, able to interact with your local environment.